Sid626-star/Newsletter/README.md

 ## Contact

-For any questions or feedback, feel free to reach out to me at [your-email@example.com].
+For any questions or feedback, feel free to reach out to me at [singhsiddhant0112@gmail.com].

----

-**Note:** Replace `path/to/screenshot.png` and `path/to/responsive-screenshot.png` with the actual paths to your screenshots.
-Also, update the repository URL, email, and any other personal information accordingly.